 - Remote access to on-campus resources: MasterApps is a system based on Citrix software that lets you connect to systems that are not directly accessible from off campus, including ITS file servers.

-MyPrinting, users must have valid Login credentials, a WVU email
+To use MyPrinting, users must have valid Login credentials, a WVU email account

-account and a Mountaineer Card with a Mountie Bounty balance.
-To log in
+and a Mountaineer Card with a Mountie Bounty balance.
+To log in and get started,

 Printers are currently located in the lobbies of Summit, Arnold and Towers residence halls.

 - For WVU stationery, business cards, bindery services and more extensive printing services, visit Printing Services.